alikaptanoglu/savestealer/README.md

 # _Save Stealer_
 A program that allows you to send you the victim's save.dat in Growtopia.

-* While downloading, do _extract to folder ..._ while extracting the .ZIP file
+* Do _extract to folder ..._ while extracting the .ZIP file

 * Don't forgot to change mails.